pip-services3-python/pip-services3-gcp-python/README.md

 This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.

-This module contains components for supporting work with the Google cloud platform.
+This module contains components for supporting work with the Google Cloud Platform.

 The module contains the following packages:
 - **Clients** - client components for working with Google Cloud Platform